Paraxanthine (Enfinity)

 Key Evidence Sources

-- Acute Paraxanthine Ingestion Improves Cognition and Short-Term Memory and Helps Sustain Attention in a Double-Blind, Placebo-Controlled, Crossover Trial.
-Acute Paraxanthine Ingestion Improves Cognition and Short-Term Memory and Helps Sustain Attention in a Double-Blind, Placebo-Controlled, Cro
+- Yoo et al. 2021 - Acute Paraxanthine Ingestion Improves Cognition and Short-Term Memory and Helps Sustain Attention in a Double-Blind, Placebo-Controlled, Crossover Trial, Nutrients.
+Acute dosing improved cognition, short-term memory, and sustained attention versus placebo in healthy adults, making this the strongest cognition anchor for the report.

-- The effect of caffeine dose on caffeine and paraxanthine changes in serum and saliva and CYP1A2 enzyme activity in athletes: a randomized placebo-controlled crossover trial.
-The effect of caffeine dose on caffeine and paraxanthine changes in serum and saliva and CYP1A2 enzyme activity in athletes: a randomized pl
+- Glowka et al. 2024 - The effect of caffeine dose on caffeine and paraxanthine changes in serum and saliva and CYP1A2 enzyme activity in athletes: a randomized placebo-controlled crossover trial, Nutrition & Metabolism.
+This crossover trial tracked how caffeine dose shifts serum and saliva paraxanthine levels and CYP1A2 activity in athletes.

 Evidence on this intervention is summarized across three complementary streams: contemporary clinical research, pre-RCT-era pharmacology and observational use, and the traditional medical systems that documented it first.
 Convergence across streams signals higher confidence; divergence is surfaced honestly.